danielicy/Messagebox/README.md

-# messaging system designed to carry messages from Control center to Wss regarding operations carried out
+# messaging system designed to carry messages from Control center to Wss regarding operations executed
 handle message queing using RabbitMQ